 Anna then got involved with another psychopath who was also a sado-masochist, and who I later found out had tried to rape a friend of mine years earlier, but my friend fought her off.
 Last I’d heard was that Anna feminized herself by male standards and was playing a submissive masochist and calling herself “Annie.”
 Like many other psychopaths, she let me know she was stalking me, and, I believe she would happily have killed me if she wasn’t such a coward.
 But she finally had to leave the US.

-To discredit me in case I told the truth about her, Anna told everyone that we had never even been lovers (why then did she move to the US, become undocumented, live in my room for a decade, beg me to marry her, etc?).
+To discredit me in case I told the truth about her, Anna told everyone that we had never even been lovers (why then did she move to the US, took great risks, live in my room for a decade, beg me to marry her, etc?).
 She told other lies about me that were projections of things she’d actually done.
 No one who spread her lies bothered to ask me or our longtime friends or even her family for the truth.
 Anna also tried to steal my life savings and did steal thousands from me.
 Her slander still affects my life years later.

 She also lied about our friends who had helped her, including another old friend of mine who had been incredibly kind by giving her thousands of dollars and let her stay rent-free in her second apartment, hoping our being apart for a while could help us work things out.
 (I hadn’t yet told my friend about Anna’s abuse, still protecting her.)
 When my friend got fed up with her and told her to leave, Anna told the community it was because our friend had fallen in love with her.